 The ability to interact and discuss course work with professors and fellow students has a significant impact on the online learning experience.

-The gold standard for a highly interactive online experience are “instructor-led” courses, which have instructors assigned to actively oversee all aspects of the course.
+The gold standard for high-quality online degrees involves an interactive online experience via “instructor-led” courses, which have instructors assigned to actively oversee all aspects of the course.
 In such courses, online students communicate frequently with faculty and classmates using live chat sessions, email, threaded discussions and more.

 The alternative “self-paced” online courses require students to complete course work on their own.
 Self-paced courses do not provide a high level of interaction, and they have been shown to result in much lower completion rates and poorer learning outcomes than instructor-led online courses.